donkirkby/chess-kit/docs/rules.md

 Because Black takes both of White's movable pawns at e4 and f3, the bishops are now White's least valuable, movable piece type, and White can use any card to move them.
 White can capture the pawn at e7, and the king at f8.
-Note the difference between the black king and queen, White cannot capture the black queen at g4.
-As soon as the bishop at c4 moves, it unblocks the pawn at c3, so that pawn has to be the second move.

 Here's a better move that will probably lead to a win for Black in the next turn or two: